 Klaviyo is powerful, but is it perfect for every ecommerce business?
 Not really.

 High pricing as your list grows, complex automations that overwhelm small teams, and limited design flexibility leave many brands searching for alternatives.
+Luckily, there are more affordable options available to replace this expensive email marketing tool.

 Why Consider Klaviyo Alternatives?

-While Klaviyo has gained popularity as an email marketing service for ecommerce, users often complain about its pricing and deliverability.
+Why switch from Klaviyo?
+Well, while the platform has gained popularity as an email marketing service for ecommerce, users often complain about its pricing and deliverability.

 Here are some drawbacks of using Klaviyo that push users to look for alternatives: